jackdewinter/pymarkdown/docs/rules/rule_md026.md

 ### Differences From MarkdownLint Rule

-The main difference encountered was that the original rule did not handle anything to do with multiple line SetExt Heading elements.
+The main difference met was that the original rule did not manage anything to do with multiple line SetExt Heading elements.